-But that’s okay, because browser extensions don’t protect all of your online activities like a full VPN app does.
+But that’s okay because browser extensions don’t protect all of your online activities as a full VPN app does.
 In fact, I always recommend that users opt for a full VPN app rather than a browser extension, as it gives you more protection and covers all traffic from your device.

-In this article, I go over the 5 best VPNs for use with the Safari browser.
+In this article, I go over the seven best VPNs for use with the Safari browser.

 How to Use a VPN With Safari

 In order to get started using a VPN with Safari, you need to take a few simple steps.